Tisha7353/You-Dont-Know-JS/scope-closures/ch2.md

 Yuck.

-This sort of accident (almost certain to lead to bugs eventually) is a great example of the beneficial protections offered by strict-mode, and why it's such a bad idea *not* to be using strict-mode.
-In strict-mode, the ***Global Scope Manager*** would instead have responded:
+<mark>This sort of accident (almost certain to lead to bugs eventually) is a great example of the beneficial protections offered by strict-mode, and why it's such a bad idea *not* to be using strict-mode.
+In strict-mode, the ***Global Scope Manager*** would instead have responded:</mark>

 > ***(Global) Scope Manager***: Nope, never heard of it.
 Sorry, I've got to throw a `ReferenceError`.